HL7/cqf-measures/pages/measure-conformance.md

 SHOULD be used<br/>
 (Criteria Name) (population group number)( population number)

-Note when a measure has a single population group but multiple populations (such as a ratio measure), the quotations are dropped.
+Note when a measure has a single population group but multiple populations (such as a ratio measure), the underscore ("\_") is dropped.
 For example, "Initial Population 1", "Initial Population 2" refers to the populations NOT population groups.

 Note also that when a measure has multiple population groups, the expectation is that the measure would have multiple scores, one for each population group.
 The formulas for calculation of the groups do not change; they are the same as for single group measures, just calculated using the criteria for each group.